carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure typedef names will add the prefixed with the given value (regardless of casing).

+.. option:: TypedefIgnoredRegexp

+    Identifier naming checks won't be enforced for typedef names matching this regular expression.

 .. option:: TypedefSuffix

     When defined, the check will ensure typedef names will add the